-- Expert tuition to prepare for specialist tests, namely the UKCAT and BMAT. - Interview preparation, both traditional interview and MMIs. - Support in securing work experience or internship opportunities. - Dedicated lecture series, with visiting speakers delivering a series of lectures during the Autumn Term.
+- Support to prepare for specialist tests, namely the UKCAT and BMAT. - Interview preparation, both traditional interview and MMIs. - Dedicated lecture series, with visiting speakers delivering a series of lectures during the Autumn Term.

 Aspiring medics at Padworth are automatically enrolled onto the Medical School Preparation Programme, free of charge.